Editor’s Note:

 From atrocious green high-heeled crocs to a $3000 tote that looks like a bag of blankets, the brand has always been fun, quirky and more than a little eccentric.

-Shock factor is a part of their ethos, and often in high-fashion, sexual or fetishistic content is part of pushing boundaries.
+Shock factor is a part of their ethos.
+And, often in high-fashion, part of pushing boundaries can mean challenging social norms or exploring dark, sexual and thought-provoking imagery.

-But everything about their new ‘Gift Collection’ campaign is dotted with red flags that can’t be brushed off as a ‘series of grievous errors’.
+But everything about their new ‘Gift Collection’ campaign is dotted with question marks that can’t be brushed off as a ‘series of grievous errors’.

 THE GIFT COLLECTION CAMPAIGN